- Make a list of attorneys who specialize in your specific needs.

-Remember, this interview is your chance to find an attorney that is the best fit for you.
-Trust your instincts and find a lawyer you are comfortable with.
-"Don't be afraid to shop around," says Buza.
+Remember, this interview is your chance to find an attorney who is the best fit for you.
+Trust your instincts and find a lawyer you're comfortable with.
+"Don't be afraid to shop around," says Haley.
 "You've got to have a good rapport.
 If the attorney you're interviewing makes you uncomfortable during your initial interactions, you may never develop the type of open communication that is the foundation of a good working relationship."

 Tip: A first impression is a lasting impression.
 Trust your gut.

 Price is a key consideration in choosing an attorney.
 Keep in mind how much you can pay and find a lawyer whose fees you can afford.